brandongregory/dndhelp/src/5e-build-guides/barbarian-feats-for-damage.md

 ## The Baseline - No Feats

 To get a good comparison, here’s what a Barbarian can do without feats.
-This Barbarian is using a great weapon (greatsword, greataxe, or maul).
+This Barbarian uses a great weapon (greatsword, greataxe, or maul).

 |Level|Hit|Str|Rage|Atk 1|Atk 2|BA Atk|DPR|
 |-----|---|---|----|-----|-----|------|---|